c-git/c-git.github.io/content/debian/services.md

 This is the same for both.
 See the [linuxhandbook] for more info on what should be set in the file.
 You can find a list of targets [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.special.html).
+You can also set the user to run as for system wide services (see [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#User=)).

 ```
 [Unit]